itskshitija/FashionBeauty_Supply-Chain-Analytics/README.md

 ### 📊Dashboard-1: Inventory Management
 #### Overall SKU Performance
-- The business offers 100 SKUs, contributing to total revenue of $577,605 with 46,099 products sold.
+- The startup offers 100 SKUs, contributing to total revenue of $577,605 with 46,099 products sold.
 - The total shipping cost is $554.81, while manufacturing costs amount to $4,727, indicating cost efficiency in production but potentially high logistics expenses

 #### Stock Levels & Product Performance